-The European Plan for Aviation Safety (6th edition EPAS 2017-2021) provides the list of required safety actions that have been agreed upon at the European level by the various Stakeholders.
+The European Plan for Aviation Safety (EPAS) provides the list of required safety actions that have been agreed upon at the European level by the various Stakeholders.

 Where suitable, the commitment of EASA expert resources for projects can be agreed upon by consortia and the Agency prior to the submission of the proposals to the Horizon 2020 Work Programme.
 EASA may act as a third party providing in-kind contributions against payment.

 How to contact us?